tahaygun/ai-calorie-tracker/README.md

 - **Image Analysis**: Upload food photos for automatic analysis and nutritional breakdown
 - **Weight Tracking**: Monitor your weight progress with an interactive chart and set target weight goals
 - **Enhanced Model Selection**: Choose from GPT-4o-mini (recommended), GPT-4o, GPT-3.5 Turbo, GPT-4, or use your own custom model
+- **Customizable Analysis Prompts**: Tailor the text and image analysis prompts to improve results for your specific needs
+- **Chronological Meal Display**: View your meals in chronological order with newest entries at the top
 - **No Account Required**: Start tracking immediately - no sign-up, no hassle
 - **Daily Summaries**: View your daily calorie and nutrition totals
 - **Favorites System**: Save your frequently eaten meals for quick access